- Home Improvement

 5. A socket wrench set

-Many times during the course of living alone, you might run across a bolt or nut that needs tightening or loosening, whatever you're into.
-A lot of times, that bolt or nut won't be the kind an adjustable wrench will handle.
-Plus, it's just easier to grab a socket wrench, fit the right socket to it and have at that bolt.
+Many times during the course of living alone, you'll run across a bolt or nut that's begging for a good tightening or loosening, whatever you're into.
+Sometimes, that bolt or nut is going to need a little more "umph" than your reddening fingers can deliver or will be outside the operating parameters of an adjustable wrench that's always too big.
+Needless to say, it's just easier to grab a socket wrench, fit the right socket to it and have at that bolt.

-Being that there are two common types of measurement in the world: standard (inches, foot, etc.) and metric (centimeters, millimeters, etc.), there are also two types of sockets included in most sets.
+Unfortunately, the bolt makers of the world and...the world in general can't agree on a "standardized way" to make bolts.
+So, there are two common types of measurement: standard (inches, foot, etc.) and metric (centimeters, millimeters, etc.).
+Naturally, there are also two types of sockets included in most sets.
 The more elaborate the set (and more expensive, usually) the more expansive the measurements it contains, of course.

 A good mid-range set (price wise) is usually a great place to start.
-As with McDonalds chicken nuggets, a 20 piece is probably good to start with and might be all you need.
+As with McDonalds chicken nuggets, a 20 piece is probably good to start with and might be all you'll ever need.

 4. Pliers – needle nose and slip joint

-As I said before, this list is far from comprehensive.
-So, to illustrate that, having just two sets of pliers is at most, extremely basic, in terms of plying...things.
-Still, the these two kinds are very adept at handling a lot of situations in which you'd need a set of pliers.
+As stated before, this list is far from comprehensive; to illustrate that, having just two sets of pliers is at most, extremely basic.
+In terms of plying...things, these two kinds are very adept at handling a lot of situations that call for a set of pliers.
 Be it holding a bolt in place or straightening wire, these would work fine.

 "Slip joint" pliers are so named for their slipping joint used to adjust their size.
 Needle nosed pliers are so named due to their long, I suppose, needle like nose.